 The signal line is the nine-period EMA.
 Traders use this to identify the buy or sell technical signals and determine whether a currency is overbought or oversold.
 MACD is often used with daily time frames, with 26, 12, and nine days as the comparative norms.

-How to Use MACD?
+How to Read the MACD?

 Exponential moving averages are another moving average with more weight on recent data.
 Compared to a simple moving average (SMA), where equal weight is applied to every data point in the timescale an investor is looking at.

 Traders use the MACD line to spot when to buy or sell — e.g., if a currency pair goes above the signal line, it could be time to buy.
 Or when it falls below, it could be time to sell.
-You can also use these signals to potentially identify bullish and bearish currency movements or when a currency is overbought/oversold.
+You can also use these MACD indicators to potentially identify bullish and bearish currency movements or when a currency is overbought/oversold.
 It’s equally valuable for trying to see when there’s going to be a reversal.

 5. Relative Strength Index (RSI)

+What does RSI mean?
 Relative strength index is a technical indicator analysis method first introduced in 1978 by J. Welles Wilder Jr. in his book New Concepts in Technical Trading Systems.

 How Does Relative Strength Index (RSI) Work?

-Calculating RSI is a two-step process requiring a minimum of 14 data points.
+Calculating RSI values is a two-step process requiring a minimum of 14 data points.
 You could take the end-of-day trading price for the two currency pairs you’re buying or selling.

 The calculation involves inputting days with an average gain and an average loss.
 RSI works this way: